Equine Solutions Catalog Page 22

 Hippocrates wrote about the benefits of flaxseeds for easing abdominal pains.
 Today, these seeds are cultivated

 both for use in the textile industry and as a nutritional aide.
-Nutritionally speaking, flaxseeds are known to be
+Nutritionally speaking, flaxseeds are known to

 a great source of omega-3 fatty acids and lignans, both of which have demonstrated the power to combat